-If you have ftp access to the Internet, a number of X3J3 documents, including meeting minutes and the requirements document, can be obtained via anonymous ftp from the "/x3j3" directory at ftp.ncsa.uiuc.edu.
+If you have ftp access to the Internet, a number of X3J3 documents, including meeting minutes and the JOR, can be obtained via anonymous ftp from the "/x3j3" directory at ftp.ncsa.uiuc.edu.
+See the file named "README" for a description of the various files and subdirectories.
 This directory can also be accessed via an email archive server.
 To find out how to use it, send email to archive-server@ncsa.uiuc.edu with the command "help" on a single line in the body of the message.
-You must have a domain-style return email path (e.g., name@site.bitnet, name@site.edu, name@site.UUCP).
-If this email path cannot be readily deduced from the header of your email, include the command "path <email-path>" on a separate line in the body of the message.